How Refrigerators Work

-- Then it is sent through a tube back to the compressor where it is compressed into a liquid again, giving off a lot of heat.
+- Then it is sent through a tube back to the compressor, where it is compressed into a liquid again, giving off a lot of heat.

-That is the basic idea of how it works, the refrigerant cycles in and out of the refrigerator, absorbing and releasing heat.
+That is the basic idea of how it works; the refrigerant cycles in and out of the refrigerator, absorbing and releasing heat.
 This cycle operates on a continuous loop to keep the refrigerator at a constant temperature.

-Understanding Your Refrigerator's Controls
+Understanding Your Refrigerator's Temperature Controls

 The refrigerator would get too cold if it ran all the time.
 It needs to turn off when it is cold enough and turn back on when things start warming up.

 The adjustable part of the thermostat is controlled with a dial that is usually located inside the refrigerator.
 The numbers normally range from 0 (off) to 9 (coldest).
 Some may have fewer numbers, and some have more, but the largest number is the coldest setting.

-If it is labeled with numbers, it most likely is 1 to 5, 1 to 7, or 1 to 9 with 1 being the warmest setting and the largest number being the coldest.
+If it is labeled with numbers, it most likely is 1 to 5, 1 to 7, or 1 to 9, with 1 being the warmest setting and the largest number being the coldest.
 This control has a link to a door or slide that opens and closes to allow more or less air from the freezer to circulate into the refrigerator section.
 This control does not actually control the cold—it controls the air that circulates between the freezer and the refrigerator.